International Academy of Ceramics

 The IAC was founded in 1952 by Henry J. Reynaud with the purpose of fostering friendship and communication between ceramicists throughout the world.
 This is accomplished by, among other things, developing and endorsing all forms of international cooperation to promote ceramics and support production at the highest level of quality.
-The academy is the only organization dedicated to the medium of clay that operates on an international level.
+The academy is the only organisation dedicated to the medium of clay that operates on an international level.

-Every two years, the AIC organizes an international conference and issues a bulletin about its projects and activities.
+Every two years, the IAC organises an international conference for members and ceramic enthusiasts worldwide and issues an internal bulletin about its projects and activities.
 New members are also elected every two years.
-In 2020 the association will have 807 individual and 77 collective members in 74 countries.
-The Norwegian Torbjørn Kvasbø is the association's president for the period covering 2018 - 2024.
+In 2022, the association had 831 individual and 77 collective members (musea and other organisations) in 78 countries.
+The Academy is presided by Oriol Calvo Vergés, Director of the Museu del Càntir d'Argentona, for the period covering 2024 - 2030.

-In 2021 IAC launched the website Ceramic World Destinations, created with input by all AIC members.
-This website lists cultural locations that may be worthwhile for visitors with an interest in ceramics.